Atulpatils/DML-commands-in-MySQL-/README.md

  The rows to be deleted are specified in the WHERE clause.
  The WHERE clause can contain any valid SQL expression.

- # MERGE:
- The MERGE command is used to insert or update data in a table.
- The MERGE command can be used to perform an upsert operation, which is a combination of an insert and an update.
- If the row specified in the ON clause exists in the target table, it will be updated.
-If the row does not exist, it will be inserted.